Indian batsmen threw their hands at ball like they do in India: Craig McMillan

 Former New Zealand all-rounder Craig McMillan on Tuesday said Indian batsmen "throwing their hands at the ball like they do in India" will not work here.

-Indian batsmen's inadequacies in adverse conditions were exposed as they crashed to an embarrassing 10-wicket defeat in just over three days in the opening Test here on Monday.
+Indian batter's inadequacies in adverse conditions were exposed as they crashed to an embarrassing 10-wicket defeat in just over three days in the opening Test here on Monday.

-McMillan lauded the New Zealand's veteran seam-bowling duo of Tim Southee and Trent Boult.
+McMillan lauded New Zealand's veteran seam-bowling duo of Tim Southee and Trent Boult.

 "When the ball's swinging, and it did for most of that Wellington Test, Boult and Southee are geniuses," he said.